 Decision-Making: UX research, analysis, & organizational initiative

-Background: In response to our VP of Digital Design & UX, I joined a team tasked with addressing decision making and understanding how the UX team interacts with other teams and vendors.
+Background: The VP of Digital Design & UX formed a voluntary task force for addressing decision-making and understanding how the UX team interacts with other teams and vendors.

-Approach: Independently interviewed and analyzed the feedback of 42 directors and SMEs from UX, Business, Development, IT, Legal & Compliance teams to identify pain points and obstacles, separate fact from perception, and understand what factors are driving behavior and decision making across the org.
+Approach: I interviewed and analyzed the feedback of 42 directors and SMEs from UX, Business, Development, IT, Legal & Compliance teams to identify pain points and obstacles, separate fact from perception, and understand what factors drive behavior and decision-making across the org.

-Outcomes: By establishing common pain points across teams, "low-hanging fruit" process-related problems could be addressed by agreement through a forum, or "top shelf" issues requiring additional resources from higher authority could be legitimately escalated.
-The approach serves as a kind of "soft audit" where employees feel free to speak their mind and cooperatively contribute towards some hope for constructive outcome.
+Outcomes: I established common pain points across teams, "low-hanging fruit" process-related problems, and "top shelf" issues requiring additional resources from higher authority.
+The approach serves as a "soft audit" where employees feel free to speak their minds and cooperatively contribute towards some hope for a constructive outcome.

-One of the primary findings was that the old IT infrastructure created most of the problems affecting team interaction and culture.
-Although processes were created to get around the limitations, and IT leads offered guidance, business teams tend to overcompensate in ways that undermine UX and development decisions.
+One of the primary findings was that the old IT infrastructure created most problems affecting team interaction and culture.
+Although processes were created to get around the limitations, and IT team leads offered guidance, business teams overcompensated in ways that undermined UX and development decisions.

 Sample strategy slides below.

 Role: Organizational initiative contributor, instructional & graphic design

 Background: UX leadership at AT&T began a series of presentations for our team, including a call for better negotiation skills and more assertive communication with business teams.